platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 Let’s Encrypt TLS Certificates are valid for 90 days and Platform.sh will automatically renew them 28 days before expiration to avoid HTTPS interruptions.
 If a renewal is available and needed, the environment will automatically redeploy to renew the certificate.
 As no new build is required the process should take at most a few seconds.

+If you are using a custom TLS certificate, seven days before it expires Platform.sh will issue a Let's Encrypt certificate and replace the custom certificate with it in order to no interruption in service.
+If you wish to continue using the custom certificate, replace it with an updated certificate more than seven days before it expires.

 {{< note >}}
 TLS certificates are often still called SSL certificates.
 TLS is a newer encryption system that has replaced SSL, but the name SSL is still widely recognized.
 In practice, they mean the same thing today, but TLS is the more correct term.
 {{</ note >}}